The Rob George Foundation has been set up in loving memory of Rob George, who died aged 21 on 9th December 2013 following a long battle with leukaemia

 Applications will be welcome from young people who demonstrate exceptional commitment and/or ability in the worlds of sport or the performing arts but may be held back by their financial situation from pursuing their goals.

-All applications should be made on the Rob George Foundation Application Form via post or email as indicated on the form.
+All applications should be made on the Rob George Foundation Application Form via email as indicated on the form.

 The application will need to cover at least the following key points: